JHU-PL-Lab/www-pl/logistics.md

 ### Grading

 The final will count around 50% of the grade, the midterm 25%, the in-class exercises 5%, and the homeworks 20%.
 Each HW will be weighted somewhat differently, based on the time commitment of the assignment.
-Note that these weights are only approximations at this point and may need to change.
+Note that these weights are only estimates, but the final cutoffs should not be too far off from these numbers.